 Raymundo names his establishment 'Ramon's El Dorado'.
 A palatable option for his American customers.
 And a nod to the promised land he so sought in coming to America.
 Day in and day out, Raymundo runs his restaurant with a smile and limitless warmth, treating every patron like the family he fought to feed way back when.

-For fifty years, Raymundo dedicates himself, as his children do now, to feeding his community., with authentic cuisine and hospitality that only Mexico can offer.
+For fifty years, Raymundo dedicated himself, as his children do now, to feeding his community, with authentic cuisine and hospitality that only Mexico can offer.